Free service - Available Monday to Friday from 9am until 7pm

-The UK government aims to make smart meters available to all UK consumers by 2025.
+The UK government aims to make smart energy meters available to all UK consumers by 2025.
 Better still, more and more energy suppliers are offering second generation smart meters to their customers.
 But what makes the new generation of smart meters more beneficial for energy consumers.

 We’ve all experienced the stomach-churning sense of dread that comes with an unexpectedly high energy bill.
 And as a nation, it’s a feeling that we experience far too often.
 In fact, we’re overspending by an astonishing £800 million) all over the country.
 The Energy Price Cap was established in January 2019 to help limit this overspending.
 Yet many of us are still paying too much for our gas and electricity.
 Although the right tariff and supplier are fundamentally important in keeping your bills manageable, it’s also important to keep track of your usage.
 And in this regard a second generation smart meter can be invaluable.